User Manual

 To automatically start Shape Nesting for the Production Job being created, ensure that in the Operation Create Production Job, an Impose Template is selected with the setting Imposition is based on "Shape" or "Shape + Bleed".

-1. In the menu item Batch Processing, the newly created Production Configuration is now seleted.
+1. In the menu item Batch Processing, the newly created Production Configuration is now selected.

-2. Upload the desired files using the button Choose Files – for this example, the provided files is "Prepare Print Item for Shape Nesting_Cats" – you can upload it from your local system into the Workflow.
+2. Upload the desired files using the button Choose Files – for this example, the provided files are "Prepare Print Item for Shape Nesting_Cats" – you can upload them from your local system into the Workflow.

 3. If necessary, use Global Changes [8] to specify the desired number of Copies [9] for each Print Item.